O'Donnell pulls out of BoE governor race: FT

 "I hope whoever is governor is supportive of monetary and fiscal co-ordination.
 Yes, you need an independent governor, but some things need the (Bank and Treasury) working together.
 Quantitative easing is a classic example where governor and chancellor need to work together," said O'Donnell.

-Bookmakers Ladbrokes on Saturday made O'Donnel the favourite to land the role after tightening his odds to 2 to 1.
+Bookmakers Ladbrokes (LAD.L) on Saturday made O'Donnell the favorite to land the role after tightening his odds to 2 to 1.
 Remaining favorites include BoE Deputy Governor Paul Tucker and Financial Services Authority Chairman Adair Turner.

 Britain is seeking "a person of undisputed integrity and standing" to take over from Sir Mervyn King from July 1 next year, according to the BoE's job advertisement.
 (Reporting by Stephen Mangan)

 - Deadly gun attack in eastern Ukraine shakes fragile Geneva accord |

 - Japan expands army footprint for first time in 40 years, risks angering China